Rigidity of stable minimal hypersurfaces in asymptotically flat spaces: Introduction

 \begin{problemA} Are there complete, stable minimal hypersurfaces in asymptotically flat manifolds? \end{problemA}

-Throughout this article, the word \textsl{complete} is always meant to implicitly refer to \textsl{non compact} minimal hypersurfaces without boundary.
+Throughout this paper, the word \textsl{complete} is always meant to implicitly refer to \textsl{non compact} minimal hypersurfaces without boundary.
 Furthermore, we shall tacitly assume all our hypersurfaces to be two-sided.

 Apart from their intrinsic relevance, stable minimal hypersurfaces naturally arise as limits of two categories of important variational objects: \begin{enumerate} \item[(L1)]{sequences of minimizing currents solving the Plateau problem for diverging boundaries} \item[(L2)]{sequences of large isoperimetric boundaries or, more generally, of large volume-preserving stable CMC hypersurfaces \cite{EM12, EM13}} \end{enumerate} and thus their study plays a key role in the process of deeper understanding the large-scale geometry of initial data sets.